itp-dwd/2020-spring/weeks/02_front-end-foundations.md

 As we did above, let's look at what happens when we change our **main axis** but change how the **align-content** property.

-When your parent flexbox container is set to: `flex-direction:row`,
+When your parent flexbox container is set to: `flex-direction:row`, and `flex-wrap: wrap`:

 * your **main axis** is going in the *horizontal* direction
 * your **cross axis** is going in the *vertical* direction
 * This means that: